openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/touch-and-drag.md

 The runtime assigns the touchPointID value to the event object for a touch event.
 Use this value to respond to a specific touch point in the case the environment supports multiple, simultaneous, touch points (even if it does not handle gestures).
 For more information about the touchPointID property, see

-“Touch Point ID” on page 587
+"Touch Point ID" on page 587

 .